For Penn volleyball sophomore outside hitter Zada Sanger, Quakers' blood has always been in her.

 That passion has allowed her to become the primary scorer for Penn volleyball.

-“I like setting goals, meeting them and pushing myself and pursuing excellence in different areas,” Sanger said.
+“I like setting goals, meeting them, and pushing myself and pursuing excellence in different areas,” Sanger said.

 Her statistics for this year are just the beginning.
 Her goals for this year are primarily team oriented.
 At the top is working toward making an appearance in the Ivy tournament.
 On a personal level, she hopes to become first team All-Ivy and eventually break the conference record for most kills in a game.

-The team will need Sanger at her best in order to have any hopes at reversing the group’s last season woes, where the Quakers finished with a record of 4-20, 2-12 in the Ivy.
+The team will need Sanger at her best in order to have any hopes at reversing the group’s last season woes, where the Quakers finished with a record of 4-20, and 2-12 in the Ivy.

 As a better-footed sophomore, Sanger looks to this season with hope, citing the team’s promising rookie talent and returning players with more court experience.